See also: the Raspberry Shake Forum where you can easily search the archives for questions similar to your own.

 All models of Raspberry Shake, including the RS1D, RS3D, RS4D, RBOOM, RS&BOOM and RJAM use the same software.

-In short: we intentionally obscure publicly-reported station locations for user privacy reasons.
+In short: we intentionally obscure publicly-reported station locations on our public server for user privacy reasons.

 The longer and more technical answer of why we can do this: